 “If You Can Make it There, You’ll Make it Anywhere”

-My mother went up with me to get me settled in.
-We unloaded my belongings into the too-tight room and I felt expansive rather than cramped as I looked out my window at the towering buildings and businesses.
-The weekend with my mom went too quickly and it wasn’t until we stood in that same little room hugging goodbye that I felt something I had never felt before: true loneliness.
+My mother flew up with me the weekend before my internship began to help me get settled in.
+The building was an all-women’s style dorm intended to provide affordable housing for people working in the city.
+We unloaded my belongings into the too-tight room and I felt expansive rather than cramped as I looked out my window at the towering buildings and busy streets.
+The weekend with my mom went by too quickly, however, and it wasn’t until we stood in that same little room hugging goodbye that I felt something acute and extremely unsettling: true loneliness.
 While I had felt pangs of loneliness before, those feelings felt puny and unwarranted in the face of this moment.
 I was truly alone.
-There was no one I knew within miles of me and the feeling was crippling as if all the tall buildings had turned inward to collapse upon me and I alone was taxed with holding them up.
+There was no one I knew within miles of me and the feeling was crippling, as if all the tall buildings that once enchanted and welcomed me had turned inward to collapse upon me and I alone was taxed with holding them up.

 It is in New York that I truly learned what it was to be homesick.
 Going away to college I had missed my parents and family, but not like this.
-It is as if there is some comfort in just knowing they are a 3-hour-drive away looking at the same sun and moon as me experiencing the same weather.
-Here it didn’t feel like they were just a plane ride away, but worlds away.
-It was a painful feeling of distance that I hadn’t foreseen and that sat heavy and in my stomach the whole summer.
-Mostly it sat dormant there as I refused to acknowledge it and busied myself with the rush of the city in summer.
-Then the 4th of July came.
+It was as if there was some comfort in just knowing they were a 3-hour drive away from me experiencing the same unreliable, frustrating and humid weather.
+In New York, however, it didn’t feel like they were just a plane ride away, but worlds away.
+It was a painful feeling of distance that I hadn’t foreseen and that sat heavy in my stomach the whole summer.
+Mostly it sat dormant as I refused to acknowledge it and busied myself with the rush of the city in summer.
+I was moving at such speeds that I couldn’t recognize my exhaustion until I laid in my twin bed at night and despite the continual noise would fall instantly asleep.
+Then the Fourth of July came.
 Two of my closest friends I had made boarded southbound planes, and it was then that the homesickness boiled over within me.
 I thought of my family driving to Florence without me.
-This would be the first year I wasn’t going to be there and it pained me so much to not only be missing it but that I physically wasn’t able to go.
+This would be the first year I wasn’t going to be there and it pained me so much to not only be missing it, but that I physically wasn’t able to go.
 I had no plane ticket, and I was expecting my college roommate that weekend for a visit.

-What I came to learn that summer of museum hopping, walking, honking and constant companionship (welcome or not) is an appreciation for the South that I would never have developed otherwise.
-I am proud to know my neighbors and that my local coffee shop is a short drive a way where I can have a friendly chat with my barista without being surrounded by the buzz of people demanding instant caffeine.
-I am happiest when surrounded by trees and can trade man made facilities for sap and serenity.
-The South has certain charms and comforts not accounted for in the North and not to be discredited.
-I am extremely thankful for that summer in the city and for what it taught me: appreciation.
+What I came to learn that summer of museum hopping, walking, honking and constant companionship (welcome or not) is an appreciation for the South that I’m not sure I would have developed otherwise.
+I am proud to know my neighbors and that my local coffee shop is a short drive away where I can have a friendly chat with my barista without being surrounded by the buzz of people demanding instant caffeine.
+I am happiest when surrounded by trees and can trade man-made facilities for sap and serenity.
+The South has certain charms and comforts not accounted for in the North that are not to be discredited.
+I am extremely thankful for that summer in the city and for what it has taught me: appreciation.
 I love New York and desire to return, but I am eternally grateful to it for ironically giving me pride and appreciation for my Southern roots.